run-ai/docs/docs/admin/researcher-setup/docker-to-runai.md

 If your Kubernetes cluster contains more than a single node, then, to enable location abstraction, the image can no longer reside on the node itself.
 It must be relocated to an image repository.
 There are quite a few repository-as-a-service, most notably <a href="https://hub.docker.com/" target="_self">Docker hub</a>.
 Alternatively, the organization can install a private repository on-prem.

-Day to day work with the image located remotely is almost identical to local work.
+Day-to-day work with the image located remotely is almost identical to local work.
 The image name now contains its location.
 For example, ``nvcr.io/nvidia/pytorch:19.12-py_3`` is a PyTorch image that is located in __nvcr.io__.
 This is the Nvidia image repository as found on the web.

 ## Data